|

 local synaptic learning rules, and is therefore biologically

-plausible in contrast to deep learning approaches with which it is compared (639, B16).
+plausible in contrast to deep learning approaches with which it is contrasted (639, B16).

 A theory